The European Union’s central bank revealed some technology to design the future digital currency.

 CBDC at central banks

-The irruption of cryptocurrencies in the financial system and the ease they offer users to perform peer-to-peer transactions without the intervention of third parties has prompted central banks worldwide to consider and evaluate the issuance of a CBDC or central bank digital currency.
+The irruption of cryptocurrencies in the financial system and the ease they offer users to perform peer-to-peer transactions.
+Their ability to work without the intervention of third parties has prompted central banks worldwide to consider and evaluate the issuance of a CBDC or central bank digital currency.
 CBDCs exist for different purposes, either for wholesale or retail use.

-The tests and experiments developed by the ECB focus on exploring different front-end technologies and prototypes created by companies with extensive experience in the payments industry.
+The tests and experiments developed by the ECB focus on exploring different front-end technologies.
+They plan prototypes created by companies with extensive experience in the payments industry.
 This digital euro research and exploration phase will finish in the first quarter of 2023.
 The ECB indicated that it would publish a series of findings on the tests and experiments conducted on the CBDC digital currency at the end of this phase.

 New tax rules for the crypto industry